jpspeng/crisp_notes/README.md

 Homeworks for this course are optional but encouraged!
 You can turn in homework by emailing me at jpspeng@uw.edu, and I will aim to provide feedback to you by the following Wednesday.

-1. Homework 1: due Friday, July 10
+1. Homework 1: due Monday, July 13
 2. Homework 2 (midterm): due Friday, July 17
-3. Homework 3 (final): due Thursday, July 16
+3. Homework 3 (final): due Thursday, July 23

 ---